-If things go badly wrong for your finances – you could lose your job, have your hours cut, have a baby, become ill etc – there are options such as Debt Management Plans that can help with most debts.
-But these can’t help with guarantor loans.
-You can’t make an arrangement to pay less to a guarantor loan for a few months because the lender will just go after your guarantor.
+If things go badly wrong for your finances – you could lose your job, have your hours cut, have a baby, become ill etc – there are options such as Debt Management Plans that can help you.
+But if you put a guarantor loan in a DMP, the lender will just go after your guarantor.

 So what should you do?